 Close relationships are frequently listed among the factors that make life most meaningful.
 At the present time, the field of relationship science is characterized by an enormous breadth of content, several unique methodological and statistical challenges, and meta-theories around which various empirical findings are integrated and organized.

 In this course, we will cover the major theoretical perspectives and methodologies related to the scientific study of close relationships.
 With an emphasis on empirical evidence, we will focus on how relationship dynamics meaningfully influence human psychology, and vice versa.
 We will examine how relationship processes relate to multiple areas of psychology (e.g., biological, cognitive, developmental, social), with particular attention to the social level.
-This course will likely challenge some of your (and society's) preconceptions about intimate relationships.
+Our primary focus will be on adult romantic relationships, though we will touch on other types of close relationships (e.g., friendships, family ties).
+This course will likely challenge some of your (and society's) preconceptions about close relationships.

 Each week we will explore a different aspect of close relationships and how relationship processes relate to human psychology.
 Classes will consist of a mixture of lectures, large and small group discussions, and other activities.
-Assessments will emphasize independent learning, critical analysis, writing skills, and communication with different audiences.
+Assessments will emphasize independent learning; critical analysis; understanding, integrating, and applying scientific evidence; communication with different audiences; and writing skills.

 Information for Visiting Students